coder-linjian/MCEdge-1.0/README.md

 Even though it looks simple.But it takes me moer than a week to write it.

-Thanks Because Of Your Supports!!!!                 @By coder-linjian
+Thanks Because Of Your Supports!!!!